+It’s very common to find water stained areas on your ceiling in Florida.
+High temperatures and humidity, are the perfect combination for potential disaster.
+When many homeowners see these water stains, a normal reaction would be to call a roofer.
 It makes sense, but is it logical?
 Unless you have knowledge about air conditioners, your first thought would not be to check the AC.
-But let's look into this a little further.
+But let’s look into this a little further.
 Water stains are normally around the air vents or in the same general location, due to the duct running to said vent.
 Your air conditioner provides cold air to the entire house through these air vents.
 When the cold air ducts mix with hot, humid attic air, condensation is created.
-When you see stains on your ceiling and know you don't have a roof leak, it is normally an indication of an underlying ductwork issue.
+When you see stains on your ceiling and know you don’t have a roof leak, it is normally an indication of an underlying ductwork issue.
 These issues can happen in any area throughout your home.
 Many homeowners will notice them in bathrooms and areas near a door or window.
 This is usually caused by windows or doors leaking or being opened a lot.
 As soon as the warm, humid air from a bathroom, window or door hits the cold metal of a supply grill, condensation occurs.
 If condensation issues are not taken care of in a timely fashion, mold and mildew can start to grow, making a bad problem worse.

 It is very important to address the issue immediately.
 Do not ignore the water stains on your ceiling.
 Not only is it a problem, but the small stain might quickly escalate.
 Exhaust fans in bathrooms are very common for water stains.
 That is because the job of an exhaust fan is to remove moist air and odors in the bathroom.
 However, the air is carried through the duct, within the attic and outside of the roof.
 If enough condensation accumulates, it will begin to drain to the bottom and leak through the ceiling.
 For instance, if you take a cold glass of water and put it outside, condensation droplets will form on the cup.
 They will then travel down the cup and create a puddle of droplets around the cup.
 Whatever type of material the cup was placed upon, will then become wet.
 This is the same instance for your ceiling.
 The materials in your attic are soaking up the condensation and creating a water stain.
 Save yourself the hassle and money by calling AC Today.
 Let a professional company address the issue.
 We do not recommend that you try to do it yourself.